Franked Dividend Meaning

 To summarize all of the above discussions, a franked dividend means a dividend paid by the company to the investors, post-payment of taxes applicable to it, and a franking credit given to the investors.

-This has been a guide to Franked Dividend and its Meaning.
-Here we discuss the calculation of franked dividends along with its formula, example, advantages and disadvantages.
+This article has been a guide to Franked Dividend and its Meaning.
+Here we discuss the calculation of franked dividends along with its formula, for example, advantages and disadvantages.
 You can learn more about from the following articles –